leomeinel/arch-install/README.md

 # arch-install

-Arch Linux Installation using LUKS encryption and btrfs
+Arch Linux Installation using LUKS encryption and btrfs.

+Meant for systems that mainly run steam and other games.

 ## Info